 On previous Valentine’s Days, we’ve featured vintage holiday cards caricaturing African Americans, Asian Americans, and American Indians.
 This year I stumbled upon a card that draws upon stereotypes of the Scottish.

 Though it has largely disappeared as a well-known stereotype, at one time in American/British history, the Scottish were stereotyped as cheap.
 Accordingly, this 1932 Scotch-themed valentine boasts that it’s box of dates (a type of dried fruit) can last all year if “ye use them sparingly.”
 A great example of a bygone stereotype (I think):

-Valentine found at Kitsch Slapped.Lisa Wade is a professor of sociology at Occidental College.
-You can follow her on Twitter and Facebook.
+Valentine found at Kitsch Slapped.Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+You can follow her on Twitter, Facebook, and Instagram.